Performance Benchmark on Disaggregated Networks

 Traditionally, network switch software came bundled and on the hardware, quality-tested, and supported by a single-vendor.
 Since disaggregated switch hardware and operating software could come from different vendors, organizations implementing disaggregated networking need to perform performance benchmarking to ensure it all works together as it should.

-In this blog, I will apply benchmark test methodologies to qualify the performance of the IP routing information base (RIB) and forwarding information base (FIB) against an integrated implementation from incumbent vendors.
+In this blog, I will apply benchmark test methodologies to qualify the performance of the IP routing information base (RIB) and forwarding information base (FIB) against a white box switch with a couple of network operating systems (NOSs).

-I asked our system QA group to build an IP CLOS data center network with white box switches.
-Of course, we ordered a couple of popular network operating systems (NOS), and a top-selling leaf switch from an incumbent network equipment manufacturer (NEM) so we could benchmark the differences.
+I asked our system QA group to build an IP CLOS data center network with white box switches and a couple of popular NOSs so we could benchmark the differences.

 We designed the network and test topology as follows: